laurenchen0631/English-Learning/category/common_phrase.md

 	- It also put sexuality, and anything related to it, under a cloud, and ultimately under a tight regime.

 ## Job/Task
+- hit the ground running [非]雷厲風行/立刻展開行動
+	- Ask for an update on special projects the day before you return so you can hit the ground running.
 - miss one's calling 選錯職業 == to not have the career one should have
 	- He feels he missed his calling by not becoming a doctor.
 - on the bench